jplattel/obsidian-query-language/README.md

 Check out the [extended search docs from Fuse](https://fusejs.io/examples.html#extended-search) to figure out how to query your own vault. **The syntax doesn't match the current query syntax of Obsidian search.
 Please be aware!**

+### Complex queries

+Fuse also supports more complex queries, so instead of putting in a string as a query, you can also create a query object, while this less syntax forgiving it can be way more specific.

 ## How does this plugin work?

 It builds a parallel index using [Fuse](https://fusejs.io/) that you can query for data!